Chart Color Schemes

 Seaford - Seaford Meadows is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Seaford Meadows, as per the latest Census, 88.8% of dwellings were houses with 11.2% being other types such as semi-detached homes and apartments.
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Seaford Meadows stood at 26.4%, with the rest either mortgaged (44.0%) or rented (29.6%).
-The median monthly mortgage repayment was $1,517, lower than Adelaide metro's average of $1,562.
-Median weekly rent in Seaford Meadows was $350, slightly higher than the Adelaide metro figure of $320.
-Nationally, Seaford Meadows' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Seaford Meadows in Seaford, as per the latest Census, had 88.8% houses and 11.2% other dwellings (including semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Seaford Meadows stood at 26.4%, with mortgaged dwellings at 44.0% and rented ones at 29.6%.
+The median monthly mortgage repayment was $1,517, below Adelaide metro's average of $1,562.
+Median weekly rent in Seaford Meadows was $350, compared to Adelaide metro's $320.
+Nationally, mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing